Friday Apr 2nd, 2021, 0615-1800

 Bonita Creek to Cottonwood Springs Corral, mm 282

-The box ended all too quickly and then it was a long climb to a saddle, first on a jeep road then a narrow trail.
+The box ended all too quickly and then it was a long climb to a saddle, first on a jeep road, then a narrow trail.
 Many rocks, ranging from egg size to football size, were the feature of this trail, on both sides of the saddle.
-The climb was very steep in a few spots, where all the round and oblong rocks conspired against me.
+The climb was steep in a few spots, where all the round and oblong rocks conspired against me.
 I was also trying to beat the sun from peaking above the ridge so that I could remain in the shade for as long as possible.
 I could just feel that this was going to be an exceedingly hot day.
 Luckily we made it to the saddle mostly in the cool of the morning and for great views all the way back to the Pinaleños.

 We also disturbed a bird of prey, which sat screaming like a baby animal above on a cliff.
 I was going crazy trying to figure out what was making such a dreadful noise.
 I think it was some sort of falcon…it was all gray with yellow legs and a long tail.
 Later I saw or heard many hawks and maybe even an eagle.

 We finally finished the Safford-Morenci Trail and began a 2 mile dirt road walk down to Eagle Creek.
 It was blazing hot at 11 am on the roads.
 What perfect timing that we arrived to walk the creek all afternoon.
 I couldn’t have picked a better time and day for our 50 fords over 9 miles.
-Our timing for this whole section has been perfect in fact…the 5 mile jump start made all the difference.
+Our timing for this whole section has been perfect in fact…the 5 mile jump start out of Safford made all the difference.

 Eagle creek was more like a river and more of a treat than I even expected.
 A 4wd path ran along most of our route, which was a double-edged sword.
-On one hand it made travel along the creek easy but on the other hand it meant that a few quads and side-by-sides passed us during the day.
+On one hand, it made travel along the creek easy but on the other hand, it meant that a few quads and side-by-sides passed us during the day.
 I didn’t mind that so much as all the trash we saw along the path and in the river…mostly beer cans.
 Come on people, how can anyone see such a naturally beautiful, awe-inspiring canyon and still toss a beer can into said splendor?
 Ah the humanity.

 We ended the day with a last dunking at our departure from the creek and a final few miles up a dry canyon.
 We could have just stopped at the creek but knew we had a long climb ahead the next morning.
 Any miles we could get done in the pleasant early evening hours were ones we didn’t have to do in the heat the next day.
 Plus, we needed to air dry our clothes one last time before stopping.
 Camp was made in the flat of an old corral with minimal cow dung.
 There were beautiful rock pinnacles to admire for dinner then off to bed.
-What a great day in the desert!
+Another great day in the desert!